ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/deployment-considerations.markdown

 Advanced scenarios may call to splitting I/O among multiple disks.
 Having separate drives for data, journals and indexes.
 You can read more about it in the document about the [structure of data on disk](../../server/storage/directory-structure).

-## Network considerations
+## Network Considerations

-RavenDB can be deployed either internally in your organization (secured network, only known good actors) or on the public internet.
+RavenDB can be deployed either internally in your organization (secured network, only known good actors), or on the public internet.
 Any deployment, aside from maybe on a developer machine, should use the secured mode.
 See the [Setup Wizard](../../start/installation/setup-wizard) for the details on how to do that.